Fast, Agile Aerial Resupply, 430 Lbs Payload

 Autonomous Cargo Drops

-A tandem UAV, the prototype DP-14 Hawk has a stable hover and can operate in gusting winds to 40 kts.
+A tandem UAV, the DP-14 Hawk has a stable hover and can operate in gusting winds to 40 kts.
 The Hawk also has 1 ms autopilot cycling and rapid pitch correction during autonomous cargo offloading.
 These capabilities allow for precision cargo drops with accuracy better than 3 meters, in real-world flight conditions.

 Takeoff, Landing, and Unloading